Backgroud Story (bla bla bla)

 So I have taken a head long dive into FreeNAS, and I am loving it!
 I was able to use some old hardware to do all the things I needed for my home network.
 Services like Frigate as my NVR (see you later licenses), HomeAssistant for Home Automation, Emby for our Media and Entertainment and Transmission for a BitTorrent Client.
 After building the system (and finally leaving it alone) TrueNAS has been stable and besides a decent learning curve has been fun to use and explore.

 Becuase I was just playing around with TrueNAS at first, I was only using random hardware I had laying around… 1TB NVMe drive a bunch of 2TB consumer Barracuda Segate drives (Yes Mr. Elitist I know!
 I already read all the forum posts about NOT using SMR drives, put the keyboard away it was jsut for testing).
 After I saw that the system was stable and had tonns of RAM and CPU for what I needed it for I decided to update and harden the system with better hardware.
-I decided to do an inplace upgrade insted of a bare metal re-instal just as a learning experience, besides anyone can insatll on bare metal, I find you learn more if trying to not break somthing at the same time!
+I decided to do an inplace upgrade insted of a bare metal re-instal just as a learning experience, besides anyone can insatll on bare metal, I find you learn more if trying to not break something at the same time!

 I decided to upgrade the 2TB consumer SMR drives to Enterprise SAS CMR drives.
 This required a PCIe SAS controller (I have a comsumer motherboard) but it was simple to find and install a SAS PCIe controller and TrueNAS picked up my LSI 9201-8i RAID Controller Card right away with no drivers or issues.
 Note if you get this controller make sure it’s flashed with firmware for IT mode AKA non RAID mode.
 You want the raw disks to be exposed to TrueNAS not an already built RAID.
 The controller was a very good value at $100 CDN on Amazon.
 I replaced 1 drive at a time in my pool (I only have 3) and it took about a day to do this but it was a very easy task!